cuprice/TypingTrainer/README.md

 - 電源：Arduino Uno R3経由でのUSB給電

 This is a practice keyboard layout with 24 keys, arranged in 8 columns and 3 rows.
 It includes a reset switch and a switch to change the rows.
 It's compatible with Cherry MX switches.
 I've confirmed it works with the Arduino Uno R3, although it's not perfect.
-We haven't tested it with newer Arduino models.
+I haven't tested it with newer Arduino models.
 The circuit board was designed using KiCad 8.0.
 The board size is about 215.9mm x 104.1mm, and it's powered by USB through the Arduino Uno R3.

 ---